-AII.6 Dynamic Updation of ASI Frame (2011-2012): The Zone-wise ASI Frame along with the selected sample list for the survey year is sent to the respective Zonal offices of FOD through email and CD.
-The structure of ASI Frame is given in Statement AII.1.
-Some general instructions are given for continuous and simultaneous updation of frame along with the survey work of current year and its maintenance so that the updated frame becomes ready with the completion of survey of current year.
-The instructions are as follows:
+AII.6 Dynamic Updation of ASI Frame (2012-2013): Earlier, the Zone-wise ASI Frame along with the selected sample list for the survey year was sent to the respective Zonal offices of FOD through e-mail and CD along with the structure of ASI Frame given in Statement AII.1.
+Some general instructions were given for continuous and simultaneous updation of frame along with the survey work of current year and its maintenance so that the updated frame became ready with the completion of survey of current year.
+Now with the implementation of web portal, the entire work of ASI including updation of frame, selection of sample, collection of data, processing and dissemination of data will be done through the portal.
+Separate manuals will be made available for updation of frame, selection of sample and collection of data through the web portal.
+In the new system, the relevant fields of frame ASI Frame Annexure-II for a given year, say, ASI 2012-13 will be auto-updated based on the information collected during the current year (in this case by ASI 2012-13).
+The task will be left in respect of list of supplementary units and of list of delete units.
+However, the general instructions for updation of frame that was used earlier and will be followed in principle are as follows: